nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `querystudents n/Jerome p/987 e/example.com ​`

-### Editing a person : `edit`
+### Editing a patient : `edit`

-Edits an existing person in the address book.
+Edits an existing patient in the address book.

 Format: `edit STUDENT_ID [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [a/AFFLIATED_WITH]…​`

-* Edits the person at the specified `STUDENT_ID`.
-The index refers to the index number shown in the displayed person list.
+* Edits the patient at the specified `STUDENT_ID`.
+The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed; i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed; i.e. adding of tags is not cumulative.
 * The `STUDENT_ID` will not be changed when you edit an individual's information.
-* You can remove all the person’s tags by typing `a/` without specifying any tags after it.
+* You can remove all the patient’s tags by typing `a/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower a/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower a/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

-### Deleting a person : `delete`
+### Deleting a patient : `delete`

-Deletes the specified person from the address book from the specified student index.
+Deletes the specified patient from the address book from the specified student index.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the patient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 90` deletes the person with the studentId of 90 in the address book.
+* `list` followed by `delete 90` deletes the patient with the studentId of 90 in the address book.

 ### Adding an appointment: `appointment`